danse-inelastic/pyre/docs/pyrePackages.rst

 Managing user sessions: pyre.ipa
 --------------------------------

-Here is the class diagram for pyre's ipa daemon:
+Ipa is a daemon which can manage user sessions by creating hashes, issuing tickets, and verifying passwords.
+Here is the class diagram:

 .. image:: images/PyreIpaClassDiagram.png